timmc-edx/demo-nginx-response-buffers/README.md

 Run `python3 ./serve.py` to start the server.

-`GET http://localhost:8001/hlen/1000` to request a response with 1000 bytes of headers (including newlines and termination line).
-Body will indicate actual sent header bytes.
+`GET http://localhost:8001/hlen/1000/blen/50` to request a response with 1000 bytes of headers (including newlines and termination line) and 50 bytes of body (including trailing newline).

 This can then be proxied by nginx to test response buffer settings: